7AKCompany/AKWebsite.github.io/index.md

 ## Unity Assets
-In this section you will be able to see all my created assets for Unity 3D
+In this section you will be able to see all my created assets for Unity 3D My main motivationn for creating assets was to let people create wonderfull games

 ## iOS Apps
 In this section you will be able to see all my created iOS apps